 She is also the author of many books for adults that deal with lesbian identity, Jewish identity and the intersection and collision between the two.
 Other topics Ms. Newman explores include AIDS, eating disorders, butch/femme relationships, and sexual abuse.
 Her award-winning short story, A Letter To Harvey Milk, has been made into a film and adapted for the stage.

-Recently published books include the poetry collections I Wish My Father and I Carry My Mother (Golden Crown Literary Society Award and Massachusetts Center for the Book “Must Read” title); picture book Here Is The World: A Year of Jewish Holidays (Sydney Taylor Notable); Ketzel, The Cat Who Composed (Massachusetts Book Award, Sydney Taylor Award, and Cat Writers Association Best “Litter-ary” Award); Sparkle Boy (Massachusetts Center for the Book Honor Title); and Gittel’s Journey: An Ellis Island Story.
+Recently published books include the poetry collections I Wish My Father and I Carry My Mother (Golden Crown Literary Society Award and Massachusetts Center for the Book “Must Read” title); picture books Welcoming Elijah: A Passover Tale With A Tail (National Jewish Book Award and Sydney Taylor Award); Ketzel, The Cat Who Composed (Massachusetts Book Award, Sydney Taylor Award, and Cat Writers Association Best “Litter-ary” Award); Sparkle Boy (Massachusetts Center for the Book Honor Title); and Gittel’s Journey: An Ellis Island Story.
 Forthcoming books include the adult poetry collection I Wish My Father (Headmistress Press, 2021) and the picture books Song of Los Coquís/La Canción De Los Coquís (Lee & Low, 2020); What Daddies Do (Abrams, 2021) and I Can Be….Me!
 (Lee & Low); The Babka Sisters (Kar-Ben); Song of the Dead Sea Scrolls (Enchanted Lion); The Fairest in the Land (Abrams); and Always Matt: The Story of Matthew Shepard (Abrams).

 Listen to a sound file to learn the story of Lesléa’s first name and hear it pronounced correctly.